JuliaDocs/ANSIColoredPrinters.jl/docs/src/index.md

-# AnsiColoredPrinters
+# ANSIColoredPrinters

-AnsiColoredPrinters converts a UTF-8 text qualified by [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) to another format.
+ANSIColoredPrinters converts a UTF-8 text qualified by [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) to another format.
 Currently, only conversion to an HTML ([`HTMLPrinter`](@ref)) is implemented.